orbeon/orbeon-forms-doc/XForms:-Validation.md

 [SINCE: Orbeon Forms 4.3]

-XForms allows placing a single `constraint` attribute on the `xf:bind` element.
+XForms allows a single `constraint` attribute on the `xf:bind` element.
 Orbeon Forms extends this to support any number of nested `xf:constraint` elements, each specifying a single constraint:

 ```xml
 <xf:bind ref="." id="input-bind">